lulle2007200/sublime_on_arm64_bionic/readme.md

 If you run the script while Sublime Text is running, changes will take effect after you close and fully restart Sublime Text the next time.

 This script will download and install glibc2.28 to `/opt` and patch the Sublime Text binaries so that they load the right glibc2.28 libraries.
 This *only* affects Sublime Text.
 Other programs will continue to use the system provided glibc version (in this case glibc2.27).
 The script does *not* replace the system provided glibc version.

+If you update Sublime Text, you will have to rerun the command above.